 Written observations, from respondents to the survey, about their experiences provide evidence to support faculty quantitative data results (percentage agreement scores), and provide detailed information about key issues in the areas of best practice and areas needing improvement, during their research training experience.
 The results are directly aligned with the scales and survey items used in the SREQ, with the addition of items that occur frequently in student comments.

 Faculty and University Reports

 Based on the responses to both the survey items (quantitative data) and open questions (qualitative data), the Graduate Studies Office has been preparing and distributing institutional and faculty reports on the research higher degree student experience for a number of years.
 The SEG Research Training Committee position paper: Closing the Loop: disseminating the results and reports of the Student Research Experience Questionnaire provides strategies for ensuring that these reports are widely disseminated to senior management, staff and students.

 Responding to the reports: strategies and initiatives

 Faculties are asked to address issues raised by students in their responses to the SREQ, and provide reports to the SEG Research Training Committee, outlining the strategies and initiatives that they would use to improve the research higher degree student experience, and communicate the results across the faculty.
-They were also asked to suggest improvements to the report.
 Faculty responses are available with the SREQ reports here.